What is a Global Short-Term Program?

 Short-Term programs are Study Abroad and Study USA courses developed and led by Elon faculty and staff that typically focus on a specific subject area.
 One or more program leaders travel with a cohort of Elon students to learn and explore together.
 By design, short-term programs integrate many group activities into their curriculum and provide a structured, enriching global engagement.
 The minimum GPA for Short Term programs is 2.0.

 Types of Programs

-These intensive three- to four-week, four-semester-hour courses typically include a mandatory one-semester-hour pre-departure course the preceding fall term.
+These intensive three- to four-week, four-semester-hour courses typically include a mandatory one-semester-hour prerequisite preparatory seminar the preceding fall term.
 Students earn a total of five semester hours.